Best Wireless Indoor Home Security Cameras of 2019 Tested & Ranked

 Smart Home Platform

 Before you buy, check if any home automation or DIY home security systems work with the camera.
 These systems can use Wi-Fi security cameras to control smart locks, thermostats and other devices in your smart home.
 Likewise, these devices can tell the camera to record or not, based on your personal preferences.
-The biggest appeal with these systems comes from using a single app to control all your smart home devices.
+The biggest appeal with these systems comes from using a single app to control all of the smart home devices.